-Analytical Articles Rather than a general, overarching analysis, the article must offer considered and careful judgment supported with concrete examples.
+Analytical Articles require a three to four sentence Key Issue introduction to the article based on a news hook.
+Rather than a general, overarching analysis, the article must offer considered and careful judgment supported with concrete examples.
 The ideal length of analytical articles is between 1,100 and 1,500 words.
 The articles are structured as follows: